input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

 Before a simulation can be started you need to supply some information.

-- The *slot number* at which to start the simulation.
+- The simulated *initial time* at which to start the simulation.
+- Any *timeout parameters*: here we give the time by which the lender has to deposit the amount, and the time by which the borrower needs to repay that amount with interest.
 - Any *value parameters*: in this case the amount loaned and the (added) amount of interest to be paid.
-- Any *slot parameters*: here we give the time by which the lender has to deposit the amount, and the time by which the borrower needs to repay that amount with interest.

 The code shown here presents the complete contract that is being simulated.
 Once the simulation has begun, whatever of the contract remains to be simulated is highlighted.
 The footer gives data about the simulation.

-For our example let's fill in the parameters like this, and retain slot 0 as the starting point.
+For our example let's fill in the parameters like this.

 .. image:: images/completed-params.png
    :alt: Parameters added.